MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/radiomenuflyoutitem_arecheckstatesenabledproperty.md

 ## -description

+Identifies the [AreCheckStatesEnabled](radiomenuflyoutitem_arecheckstatesenabled.md) dependency property.
 Represents whether the [MenuFlyoutSubItem](menuflyoutsubitem.md) has RadioMenuFlyoutItems as children.

 ## -property-value

+The identifier for the [AreCheckStatesEnabled](radiomenuflyoutitem_arecheckstatesenabled.md) dependency property.

 ## -remarks
 This property should only be used in conjunction with a MenuFlyoutSubItem that has the `RadioMenuFlyoutSubItemStyle` applied to it.
 Since the `RadioMenuFlyoutSubItemStyle` automatically sets this property to true, this property will not need to be set manually.